TYPES OF TILES

 - Fill the tile joints with cement slurry immediately the next day.

-- Do not allow skirting fixing without wooden farma (template).
+- Do not allow skirting fixing without a wooden farma (template).

 - Do not allow any cut-pieces with hand dressing.
 Insist on cutting the tiles with a cutting machine, since it considerably reduces wastage.

 - Provide 12mm thick skirting over the R.C.C. column for skirting fixing.

 - Insist on brand-new polishing stones for each building.